futurewebprogramming/Full-Stack-Web-Development/HTML Complete Course/Lecture-07/README.md

 Also let me again expalain about
 `Absolute URLs vs. Relative URLs` with Example.

+>Absolute URLs are External Links of Any Website

 ```html
 <h3>Absolute URLs</h3>
 <p><a href="https://google.com/">Google</a></p>
 <p><a href="https://developer.mozilla.org/">MDN</a></p>
 ```

+>Relative URLs are Internal Links within your Website.

 ```html
 <h3>Relative URLs</h3>